kollenl/training-r-intro/1-Introduction-to-R/readme.md

 ```

-R will interpret text without quotes as the names of variables.
-Since we don’t
+R will interpret the text without quotes as the names of variables.
+Since we don't
 have any variables named `apples`, `bananas`, or `oranges`, R can't find them and
 it returns an error.